***** FOR A LIMITED TIME, GET THE COURSE FOR ONLY $14. USE COUPON CODE BPC_YT ****

 2 - Debug the generated ABAP code, covered in ‘FOX Formulas’ lecture

 I am a SAP certified CO, BW and BPC consultant.
 I started implementing SAP FI/CO in version 3.1h and completed more than 20 projects over the last 18 years, usually as the technical or functional lead.

-Designing planning applications in SAP has been a specialization of mine ever since my first introduction to BW (SEM BPS, BPC classic and Embedded, BI-IP), especially transferring the complex and onerous planning functions from ERP into a more user friendly, but more sophisticated system.
+Data Mining in SAP has been a specialization of mine ever since my first introduction to BW (SEM BPS, BPC classic and Embedded, BI-IP).

-I hope to use this experience to enable you to design sophisticated, integrated planning applications for your business.
+I hope to use this experience to enable you to design sophisticated, integrated data mining applications for your business.